ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {: codeblock}

 The ConfigMap is now a completely separate artifact from the Pod.
 It can have a completely different lifecycle.
 You can update or change the values in the ConfigMap without having to redeploy the Pod in this case.
-ConfigMaps can also be manipulated and updated directly from the command line, which can be useful in the dev/test/debug cycle.
+You can also update and manipulate a ConfigMap directly from the command line, which can be useful in the dev/test/debug cycle.

 When used with Helm, you can use variables in your ConfigMap declaration.
 Those variables are resolved as usual when the chart is deployed.